JatinnG/NLP_Compound_Word_Splitter/README.md

 **Objectives:** In this project, we aim to build a heuristic based compound word splitting tool which can be used as is in any standard NLP pre-processing pipeline.
-This step can be plugged-in before generating the word embeddings and allows the model to get better lexical coverage of the corpus.
+This module can be plugged-in before generating the word embeddings and allows the model to get better lexical coverage of the corpus.
+This can prove to be a crucial step for word sense disambiguation within the text.
 I have tried to wrap up everything in a single Jupyter Notebook.
 The results are stored in split_results.txt file and can be compared against gold standard splits for assessing the quality.

 ---